My Git Worktrees Workflow

 So how does my workflow with git worktrees help with these two points?

 Well, since each worktree is just a git branch checked out into its own directory we can have uncommitted changes in each worktree and easily just switch directories in our editor/IDE/terminal.
-Using worktrees resolves my point-point #1.
+Using worktrees resolves my pain-point #1.

 In theory we could create a worktree per git branch, but that approach still leaves me with pain-point #2.
 My preference is not to automatically create a new worktree per branch, but rather create permanent worktrees that I can use to checkout branches in.